A12 concrete surface reconstruction, repairs and maintenance

 The surface of concrete roads that were designed between the 1950s and 1970s have an average life span of 50 years.
 Their surfaces are now reaching the stage where they will need to be repaired or replaced for safety reasons, and to help them be less noisy and better to drive on.

 In late 2020, we made repairs to the A12 road surface between junction 22 and junction 24 in both directions.
 During early 2021, we resurfaced the A12 southbound main carriageway between junctions 27 to 26 and also repaired the road surface at the slip roads at junction 27.
-We're about to make repairs to the A12 between junctions 15 and 19, and there is more resurfacing and other maintenance work scheduled during 2022 on other stretches of this road.
+We also made repairs to the A12 between junctions 15 and 19 during 2021, and there was more resurfacing and other maintenance work scheduled during 2022 on other stretches of this road.

-Information on specific schemes at Margaretting and Marks Tey are available here:
+Information on our current concrete road reconstruction projects at Margaretting and Marks Tey are available here:

 Our road repairs will help improve the safety of the road surface.
 It is essential that we complete repairs to the potholes and cracking to ensure a smoother and safer ride on the A12.
 Once complete, we expect the life of the road surface to be extended by up to 10 more years.